U.S. museum debut for Calder Picasso at the de Young

 “Through his mobiles, Calder animated sculpture, embraced chance as a crucial artistic element and engaged the viewer in a dynamic dialogue with the ever-evolving artwork.
 Exploring the concept of metamorphosis while alternating between representation and abstraction, Picasso revealed the infinite potential inherent in both styles—often in the same work of art,” states Timothy Anglin Burgard, Distinguished Senior Curator and Ednah Root Curator in Charge of American Art at the Fine Arts Museums of San Francisco.

-Portraits of the artists’ studios will reveal deeply personal environments that offer windows into each artist’s creative process, as well as their respective psychological outlooks.
-Adding to our understanding of the connection shared between the two artists, the exhibition will also explore one of the artists’ four in-person meetings.
+Portraits of the artists’ studios reveal deeply personal environments that offer windows into each artist’s creative process, as well as their respective psychological outlooks.
+The exhibition also explores one of the artists’ four in-person meetings.
 While their first encounter was in 1931 at Calder’s premiere Paris exhibition of his abstract sculptures, the exhibition explores his second, at the Paris World’s Fair (1937), where Picasso exhibited his painting Guernica (1937) and Calder exhibited his sculpture Mercury Fountain (1937) in the Spanish Pavilion.
 Two further documented meetings took place in Antibes in 1952 and Vallauris in 1953.

-Thematically arranged, Calder-Picasso will take visitors on a journey through the Herbst Exhibition Galleries that reveals compelling resonances and parallels between these great artists, as well as the unique visions that make each distinctive.
+Thematically arranged, Calder-Picasso takes visitors on a journey through the Herbst Exhibition Galleries that reveals compelling resonances and parallels between these great artists, as well as the unique visions that make each distinctive.

 Calder and Picasso were both engaged by the relationship of volume to space.
 In the exhibition’s opening gallery, Calder’s Ball Player (ca. 1927) captures the silhouette of the figure as he reaches out into space in a moment of focused action, radiating kinetic energy through the slight trembling of the wire lines.
 Picasso’s Figure (Project for a Monument to Guillaume Apollinaire) of 1928 embodies the artist’s attempt to make “a statue out of nothing, out of emptiness.”